yaturner/tcamViewerRelease/README.md

 Streaming is broken in this release.
 It works but only in fits-and-spurts.
 It's gonna be fixed :-)

 ### Installation
-The app has to be side-loaded into your Android phone.
-Basically you have to get the phone into Developer Mode (usually found somewhere like Settings->System), then load the file into the phone and manually install it.
+The app APK file has to be installed into your Android phone by opening it.
+You may get a warning since you are doing this outside of the Play Store official installation process.
+To get around this warning you must enable "Install unknown apps" in Advanced Settings for the browser you use to download the APK.
+Usually the browser will prompt you to go to this setting after you download the APK file and attempt to open it.
+Note that this is a security hole and you should probably disable this setting after installing the app.

 ### Operation
 The app has three screens.